limitlessloop/vets.gov-status/scripts/migration_status/PPMT.md

 ### Provisioning
 Task                                                    | Status    | Comments (only if yellow or red)
 ------------                                            | --------- | -------------
-ATO actions started; must demonstrate progress          |      | Apps code assigned in coordination with ITOPs           |       | Identify and apply tagging and billing                 |      | Dev/Test/Staging/Prod environment set up completed     |       | Provided inherited controls for CSP                    |     | Operational security tools onboarding completed          |  | Billing and reporting set up                          |      | Team has access to all required tools and environments                 |    | Working session to complete operations handoff with ITOPs                 |       |
+ATO actions started; must demonstrate progress          | Green    | In progress; inherit Sharepoint Apps code assigned in coordination with ITOPs           |       | Not yet; ITOPs team to do Identify and apply tagging and billing                 | Complete     | Dev/Test/Staging/Prod environment set up completed     |       | Have a dev environment set up in non-VA Provided inherited controls for CSP                    |     | Operational security tools onboarding completed        |     | Depends on environments Billing and reporting set up                          |      | Team has access to all required tools and environments                 |    | Working session to complete operations handoff with ITOPs                 |       |